 Emotionally, you feel ready for home ownership.
 Then, you look at your financials and credit score, and you think you can swing it.
 There is more than the monthly mortgage payment to consider, though.
-Buyers need to be aware of the total cost of ownership prior to taking the plunge.
+Buyers need to be aware of the total cost of ownership before taking the plunge.

 Principal & Interest